telent/nixwrt/README.md

     $ git clone --branch everything git@github.com:telent/nixpkgs.git nixpkgs-for-nixwrt
     $ cd nixwrt

-The general principle is that you write a `.nix` file following this
-pattern:

-    with import ./nixwrt/default.nix targetPlatform;
-    (mkDerivations myConfiguration)

-where `targetPlatform` is a NixOS "platform" attrset and `myConfiguration` is an attrset with keys such as `interfaces`, `users`, `packages`, `services` etc that describe what you want to go into the image.
-As there is no actual documentation of this attrset, the best way to get started right now is to copy `backuphost.nix`.
+The best way to get started is to read `backuphost.nix`, which is a souple of magic imports followed by an attrset of things that need building (kernel, root fs image, anything else you want in your image).
+Most of the work in supporting a new device is probably in the `kernel` derivation, and most of the work in supporting new userland stuff is in `rootfs`, which generates a squashfs image based on a big attrset called `configuration` with keys such as `interfaces`, `users`, `packages`, `services` etc that describe what you want to go into the image.
-The return value of `mkDerivations` is another attrset, and in 96.2% of cases you probably want the `tftproot` value from it.

 So, build the derivation and copy the result into your tftp server data
 directory:

-    $ nix-build -I nixpkgs=../nixpkgs-for-nixwrt/  -A tftproot backuphost.nix  --show-trace
+    $ nix-build -I nixpkgs=../nixpkgs-for-nixwrt/ backuphost.nix -A tftproot --argstr targetBoard $BOARD -o $BOARD
-    $ rsync -cIa result $TFTP_SERVER_ROOT # -I to ignore timestamps when comparing
+    $ rsync -cIa $BOARD $TFTP_SERVER_ROOT # -I to ignore timestamps when comparing

+`$BOARD` is currently one of `mt300a` (works), `yun` (doesn't build) or `malta` (builds, doesn't fully boot)

 This should leave you with two files in `result/`: `kernel.image` and `rootfs.image`